byjg/docker-easy-haproxy/docs/static.md

     byjg/easy-haproxy
 ```

-You can find other informations on [docker label configuration](container-labels.md) and [docker container environment](docker-environment.md)
+You can find other informations on [docker label configuration](container-labels.md) and [environment variable guide](environment-variable.md)

 ## Yaml Definition